Literature is what sets humans apart from well-dressed monkeys.

 Audible, one of the most popular sources for audiobooks, offers a nice selection in Spanish.
 This includes works that are currently popular as well as older texts.

-Audible allows you to purchase individual audiobooks or access their collection with a $14.95 monthly subscription.
-However, if you’re not sure this is something you want long term, they offer a 30-day free trial.
+Audible allows you to purchase individual audiobooks or access their collection with a monthly subscription.
+However, if you’re not sure this is something you want long term, they also offer a free trial.
 You can also download the Audible app through iTunes or Google Play.

 Recommendation: “1984” by George Orwell